niteya-shah/gsoc-proposal/gsoc.md

 #### **Community Bonding Period**
 #### May 4th - 31st  May
-1. Establish communication channel with my Mentor
+1. Establish a communication channel with my Mentor
 2. Setup and configure my environment, build system and tools.
 3. Discuss my Project in detail and discuss possible improvements and changes
 4. Research the possibility of implementing additional BitGenerators to make the module more NumPy compatible.